-American Hospital Dubai introduces cutting-edge HIPEC treatment for advanced Ovarian Cancer
+American Hospital Dubai introduces cutting-edge HIPEC Treatment for advanced ovarian cancer

-The treatment underscores the hospital’s commitment to advancing cancer care for patients
+Hospital’s advanced treatment reaffirms its drive to enhance cancer care for patients

 American Hospital Dubai proudly announces a new milestone in treating patients with advanced stage ovarian cancer using the state-of-the-art Hyperthermic Intraperitoneal Chemotherapy (HIPEC).